-Function name Default event Comments generator kind Command Constants are provided that define all stan- LLUI_INPUT_sendCommandEvent dard MicroUI commands [MUI].
-Buttons In the case of chronological sequences (for LLUI_INPUT_sendButtonPressedEven t example, a RELEASE that may occur only after a PRESSED), it is the responsibility of LLUI_INPUT_sendButtonReleasedEven nt the driver to ensure the integrity of such se- quences.
-LLUI_INPUT_sendButtonRepeatedEven ητ LLUI_INPUT_sendButtonLongEvent Pointer In the case of chronological convences (for LLUI_INPUT_sendPointerPressedEven In the case of chronological sequences (for example, a RELEASE that may occur only after a PRESSED), it is the responsibility of LLUI_INPUT_sendPointerReleasedEve ent the driver to ensure the integrity of such se- quences.
-Depending on whether a button of LLUI_INPUT_sendPointerMovedEvent the pointer is pressed while moving, a DRAG and/or a MOVE MicroUI event is generated.
-States The initial value of each state machine LLUI_INPUT_sendStateEvent (of a States) is retrieved by a call to LLUI_INPUT_IMPL_getInitialStateValue that must be implemented by the device.
+Function name Default event Comments generator kind LILLIT INDUT condCommondFright Command Constants are provided that define all stan- LLUI_INPUT_sendCommandEvent dard MicroUI commands [MUI].
+LLUI_INPUT_sendButtonPressedEven Buttons In the case of chronological sequences (for L example, a RELEASE that may occur only LLUI_INPUT_sendButtonReleasedEven ht after a PRESSED), it is the responsibility of the driver to ensure the integrity of such se- LLUI_INPUT_sendButtonRepeatedEver nt quences.
+LLUI_INPUT_sendButtonLongEvent Pointer In the case of chronological sequences (for LLUI_INPUT_sendPointerPressedEven ۱t example, a RELEASE that may occur only LLUI_INPUT_sendPointerReleasedEve nt after a PRESSED), it is the responsibility of 511 L the driver to ensure the integrity of such se- LLUI_INPUT_sendPointerMovedEvent quences.
+Depending on whether a button of the pointer is pressed while moving, a DRAG and/or a MOVE MicroUI event is generated.
+States The initial value of each state machine LLUI_INPUT_sendStateEvent States (of a States) is retrieved by a call to LLUI_INPUT_IMPL_getInitialStateValue that must be implemented by the device.
 Al- ternatively, the initial value can be specified in the XML static configuration.
-Pointer In the case of chronological sequences (for LLUI_INPUT_sendTouchPressedEvent example, a RELEASE that may only occur after a PRESSED), it is the responsibility of LLUI_INPUT_sendTouchReleasedEven L I the driver to ensure the integrity of such se- quences.
-These APIs will generate a DRAG Mi- LLUI_INPUT_sendTouchMovedEvent croUI event instead of a MOVE while they rep- resent a touch pad over a display.
+Pointer In the case of chronological sequences (for LLUI_INPUT_sendTouchPressedEvent example, a RELEASE that may only occur LLUI_INPUT_sendTouchReleasedEven after a PRESSED), it is the responsibility of F the driver to ensure the integrity of such se- LLUI_INPUT_sendTouchMovedEvent quences.
+These APIs will generate a DRAG Mi- croUI event instead of a MOVE while they rep- resent a touch pad over a display.